-George Johnson wanted to write about new developments in cancer research for the New York Times.
-But he needed to find a story that would let him to do it.
-So last year Johnson, a regular contributor to the Times’ science section who’s writing a book about cancer, cut a deal with his editor.
+George Johnson wanted to write about new developments in cancer research for The New York Times.
+But he needed to find a story that would let him do it.
+So last year Johnson, a regular contributor to The Times’ science section who’s writing a book about cancer, cut a deal with his editor.
 He’d go to the annual meeting of the American Association for Cancer Research in Orlando, Florida, to see what he could learn from the world’s top cancer researchers.
-And if he found a good story for the Times, they’d split his expenses.
+And if he found a good story for The Times, they’d split his expenses.

 As science writers, we learn about fascinating topics daily, and explaining that complexity is one of the joys of our work.
 But to sell the story to our editors, we need a good angle and often a compelling narrative approach.
 This can challenge even experienced writers, as I know from once-promising reporting that sits untapped (and uncompensated) in my computer.

-Often, the key to finding novel, surprising or controversial angles that nab assignments is to look at the story from different points of view, says Emily Laber-Warren, who has edited features for Popular Science, Women’s Health, Scientific American Mind and other magazines, and who directs the science and health reporting program at the City University of New York Graduate School of Journalism.
+Often, the key to finding novel, surprising, or controversial angles that nab assignments is to look at the story from different points of view, says Emily Laber-Warren, who has edited features for Popular Science, Women’s Health, Scientific American Mind, and other magazines, and who directs the Health and Science Reporting program at the City University of New York’s Craig Newmark Graduate School of Journalism.
 “The first thing is, don’t give up,” Laber-Warren says.
 “You have to be like a two-year-old holding a peg trying to make it fit into a hole.
 You have to turn it around.”

 Next, Johnson had another problem to solve.
 “This was a really hard piece to structure,” he recalls.
 He couldn’t simply build his story around a narrative of the conference, as that wouldn’t hold enough interest for readers (or for his editors).
 And focusing on a single character would have defeated his purpose of surveying the larger terrain of cancer research.
 Ultimately, Johnson pulled back his camera and described the decade-old view of cancer, then used the conference as a framework to introduce new complications, focusing on noncoding DNA’s role in cancer development.